VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 **get_override_patterns** - Get a list of all override condition patterns currently set.

-.. _Master-Driver-Override:
+.. _Platform-Driver-Override:

 Driver Override Condition
 =========================

-By default, every user is allowed write access to the devices by the master driver.
+By default, every user is allowed write access to the devices by the platform driver.
 The override feature will allow the user (for example, building administrator) to override this default behavior and enable the user to lock the write access on the devices for a specified duration of time or indefinitely.